Csanicoder/climbing_route_detection/README.md

 - Python packages contained in:\
 📋 requirements.txt

-## How to run
+## 🚀 How to run

-Here I'll show how to set up and run the project on your own machine.
+Here I'll show how to set up and run the project on your own machine.\
-Usually running and especially training a model locally is quite resource demanding so you might want to check if you have the specs to do such tasks.
+WARNING: Usually running and especially training a model locally is quite resource demanding so you might want to check if you have the specs to do such tasks.

 (This machine has an RTX 4060 amd 8gb VRAM for ex.)

 ### 1. PyCharm

-- Install the PyCharm Community Edition IDE\
+- Install the PyCharm Community Edition IDE

 You can download it from here: https://www.jetbrains.com/pycharm/download/